devops-ontap/cisco-fso-labs/lab-tasks/appdynamics/java_apm_agent/input/java_apm_readme.md

 If doing this for an EC2 image then you can create an custom IAM with it installed....

 Create a kubernetes deployment manifest...

+Do not need to update route-53 for the kube deployment